Donkey Kong Land 2

+The game has since been re-released via the Nintendo 3DS' Virtual Console and the Nintendo Classics service.

 Gameplay

 Nintendo Power described the game as a conversion of Donkey Kong Country 2: Diddy's Kong Quest.

 Plot

 Donkey Kong Land 2 stars Diddy Kong and Dixie Kong in their quest to rescue Donkey Kong from Kaptain K. Rool and the Kremling Krew.
-While its stage names and world themes are borrowed from Donkey Kong Country 2: Diddy's Kong Quest (except for Castle Crush, which became Dungeon Danger; and Haunted Hall, which became Krazy Koaster), the level designs are different.
+While its stage names and world themes are borrowed from Donkey Kong Country 2: Diddy's Kong Quest (except for Castle Crush, which became Dungeon Danger, and Haunted Hall, which became Krazy Koaster), the level designs are different.

 Donkey Kong Land 2 had the same storyline from Donkey Kong Country 2: Diddy's Kong Quest.
 The manual contains a simplified version of the story from its SNES counterpart - K. Rool has kidnapped Donkey Kong and is at Crocodile Isle, and it's up to Diddy and Dixie to save him.

+Development

 Reception

 Donkey Kong Land 2 is rated at 79.00% at GameRankings based on five reviews.
 Nintendo Power praised the gameplay and graphics but criticized the similarities between the levels and those of Donkey Kong Country 2.
 GamePro was positive to the game's side-scrolling action, hidden areas, music, and graphics.

 Nintendojo gave the game 8.5 out of 10, but was critical to its save system.
-Nintendo Life gave the Virtual Console re-release a 7 out of 10, praising the amount of content Rare managed to cram into the game but criticizing it for being similar to Diddy's SNES version.
+Nintendo Life praised the Virtual Console re-release, stating that the amount of content Rare managed to cram into the game but criticizing it for being similar to Diddy's SNES version.